minprog/programming-1/10 Lectures/08 Week 4 Monday/10 Monday.md

 successively accounts for $$log n$$, but the additional $$n$$ factor comes from the merge step.

-Here again with merge sort we’ve returned to the idea of "divide and conquer" that we saw in Week 0 with the phonebook example.
+Here again with merge sort we've returned to the idea of "divide and conquer" that we saw in Week 0 with the phonebook example.

 In case you want to know what recursion is, try Googling it and checking out